techqueria/website/content/english/support-us/speak.md

 - make new connections by letting the audience ask you questions after the talk
 - receive swag or money for your efforts and time as a small token of our appreciation

-We provide speakers a $50 reimbursement through our [Open Collective](https://opencollective.com/techqueria) for certain events.
+We also provide speakers a $25 gift card for certain events.
 Please ask the event lead for confirmation.

 ## As a speaker you commit to...

-- joining the appropriate event channel on Techqueria's [Slack](/slack) and responding when needed
+- joining the appropriate event channel on Techqueria's [Slack](/slack/) and responding when needed
 - preparing in advance
 - syncing with the event coordinators before your talk
 - arriving to the event on time